Transferring unemployment benefits

 Before leaving, you must:

 This authorisation is valid for one country only.
 If you wish to export your unemployment benefits to another country, you need to apply for another U2 form.
-Ask your job centre whether you'll have to go back home to apply for this new authorisation or you can do it remotely.
+Ask your jobcentre whether you have to go back home to apply for this new authorisation or whether you can do it remotely.

-On arrival in the new country, you will need to:
+On arrival in the new country, you'll need to:

 You are advised to find out about your rights and duties as a jobseeker in your new country.
 They may be very different from the country where you became unemployed.

-You will then be paid the same amount as before, directly to your bank account in the country where you became unemployed.
+The same amount as before will then be paid directly into your bank account in the country where you became unemployed.

 Please note that if you come from Croatia, there may be rules temporarily restricting your right to work in some other EU countries.

-If you want to stay more than 3 months abroad, you will need to apply for an extension from the national employment service in the country where you became unemployed, explaining why it is necessary.
-It is important to convince them that you have a real chance of getting a job in your host country.
-Otherwise, they may refuse to grant you an extension.
+If you want to stay abroad for longer than 3 months, you will need to apply for an extension from the national employment service in the country where you became unemployed: they may extend the 3-month period up to 6 months.

 Apply for the extension as early as possible.
-You must apply for the extension before the end of the initial 3-month period.
+You must apply before the end of the initial 3-month period.

 When looking for work abroad, you have the same rights as nationals of your host country with regard to: